AllanOricil/esp32-mfa-authenticator/README.md

 	**R:** it is not secure to have unencrypted secrets stored without protection

-- enable ESP32 to receive secrets via the local network, or a secure channel.
+- enable ESP32 to receive secrets via a local network, or a secure channel.

 	**why?**

 	**R:** ease the process of adding new services.
-With this feature I won't need to insert the SD card on my computer. if there is no SD card on the board, the channel to register new services is going to be closed.
+With this feature I won't need to insert the SD card on my computer.
+If there is no SD card on the board, the channel to register new services is going to be closed.
+I also plan to require fingerprint/pin/password before opening this channel.